 This title may look a bit bewildering… It’s Icelandic for ‘Where the heart beats’, the anthemic song of Vestmannaeyjar.
-I was drawn to the Vestmannaeyjar islands at first sight, when I saw their intriguing shapes shimmering on the horizon.
+I was drawn to the Vestmannaeyjar islands at first sight, when I saw their mysterious shapes shimmering on the horizon.
 It was as if there’s an unexplained energy emanating out of it.
 I just had to go there.
-A spectacular island of volcanic peaks and jumbled rocks; the landscape is out of this world.
+Heimaey is a spectacular island of volcanic peaks and jumbled rocks and the landscape is out of this world.
 Vestmannaeyjar is also home of the Þjóðhátíð festival in August. ‘Þar sem hjartað slær’ is the ultimate Þjóðhátíð song that captures the atmosphere of the Iceland National Festival like no other.

-I didn’t know what to expect of Iceland on my first visit.
-It was a short trip to see a concert of Sigur Rós.
-Little did I expect to be blown away in more ways than one.
-I got lost in some of the most beautiful landscapes I’ve ever seen, full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
-It would trigger many more trips to come.
+What is it with this spell that Iceland does to you?
+My first visit was a sponttaneous short trip to see a concert of Sigur Rós in Reykjavík.
+Little did I expect to be blown away in more ways than one… I got lost in some of the most beautiful landscapes I’ve ever seen.
+It was full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
+The overwhelming beauty of Iceland just keeps you coming back for more.